 Check the pipe coming out of the side of your house to ensure the water is able to flow out and drain your home in the event that your unit needs to run.
 A tip to doing your best to ensure the line doesn't get clogged is putting a grated covering over the end of the pipe.
 This will help keep debris and dirt out of the line, but will also keep small animals such as mice or chipmunks out as well!
 Even with a grated covering over the end of the line, it won't guarantee that it won't clog.
 Be sure to continually check the end of the pipe for anything clogging it.
 In the cold months, you'll want to be sure the end of the pipe doesn't freeze or become blocked by snow.
 When shoveling your driveway or around your heat pump, be sure to check your sump pump drain line as well!

 Reason #4: Power Failure

-- Some units will exceed this time period, but it is recommended that you replace yours after 10 years to ensure the maximum safety of your home and efficiency of the pump.
+Reason #5: AgeMost sump pumps last about 7 to 10 years with normal wear and tear, and some units will exceed this time period, but it is recommended that you replace yours after 10 years to ensure the maximum safety of your home and efficiency of the pump.

 Your sump pump is like an emergency first aid kit for your home.
 It's not often that you need to use it but when your home needs it, it HAS to work properly, otherwise, you may find yourself in the middle of thousands of dollars worth of water damage.
 When you need your plumbing system maintained, call on the experts at F.H.
 Furr!